-Barely a month later, Germany surrendered on May 8, 1945.
+Barely a month later, Germany surrendered on May 7, 1945.
 But, despite heavy losses, Japan continued World War II in the Pacific.
 Truman forced Japan's surrender when he dropped atomic bombs on Hiroshima on August 6 and Nagasaki on August 9.
-Around one-third to two-thirds of the 330,000 Hiroshima residents, and 80,000 of the 250,000 Nagasaki residents died by the end of that year.
+Around 90,000 to 120,000 of Hiroshima's 330,000 residents and 60,000 to 80,000 of the 250,000 Nagasaki residents died by the end of that year.
 There were also 3,000 U.S. citizens in Hiroshima on that day.

 Deaths occurred from the bomb's brute force, burns, radiation sickness, and cancer.
 In 2007, there were at least 226,000 living survivors of the bombing.
-Most of these "Hibakusha" suffered from radiation-related illness.
+Most of these "Hibakusha" suffered from radiation-related illnesses.

 But Truman believed the atom bomb was necessary.
-He wanted to avoid further U.S. losses like those sustained at the Battle for Iwo Jima.
-Japan surrendered on August 14, 1945.
+He wanted to avoid further U.S. losses than what they had already sustained.
+Japan surrendered on August 15, 1945.
 The war officially ended on September 2, 1945, when Japanese leaders signed the surrender document.

 Great Britain had withdrawn its support for Greece in its fight against communist forces.
 Truman believed the Russians were behind the communist movements in Greece and Turkey.
 He didn't want the Soviets to take over any more countries that were critical to U.S. interests.
-Truman thought Soviet control of Greece and Turkey would lead to destabilization in the Middle East.
+Truman thought Soviet control of Greece and Turkey would lead to destabilization in West Asia.

 The Truman Doctrine promised that the United States would assist any democracy attacked by authoritarian forces.
-The Doctrine shifted U.S. foreign policy from isolationism to a global defender of democracies.
-It laid the philosophical framework that led to today's $900 billion military budget.
+This shifted U.S. foreign policy from isolationism to a global defender of democracies.
+It laid the philosophical framework that led to today's $700 billion military budget.

 Truman supported Secretary of State George Marshall's plan to rebuild war-ravaged Europe.
 The Marshall Plan pledged $12 billion in food, machinery, and foreign direct investment.
-It would defend Western Europe from the spread of communism.
-It would also create a market for U.S. exports.
+It would defend Western Europe from the spread of communism. and create a market for U.S. exports.
 The plan laid the groundwork for the formation of NATO in 1949.

 In 1948, Truman airlifted food and fuel in West Berlin after the Soviets blockaded the city between June 24, 1948, and May 12, 1949.
-He recognized the country of Israel after it declared statehood in May 1948.
-He said it was a matter of justice for the Jewish people.
+He recognized the country of Israel after it declared statehood in May 1948, stating that it was a matter of justice for the Jewish people.

 On January 5, 1949, Truman outlined the Fair Deal in his State of the Union.
 It called for universal health care and raising the minimum wage.
 It also proposed the Fair Employment Practices Act to make illegal any religious and racial discrimination in hiring.
 Congress rejected national health insurance but passed the rest of the Fair Deal.

-North Korea invaded South Korea in June 1950.
+North Korea invaded South Korea in June 1950, and Truman announced that the U.S. would come to South Korea's aid just a few weeks later.
 General MacArthur led the U.N. forces that pushed North Korea back to the 38th parallel.
 That border held when the ceasefire was negotiated in 1953 during President Dwight Eisenhower's administration.

 Truman vetoed the Immigration and Nationality Act of 1952 because it continued quotas for immigrants based upon country of origin.
-It ended the exclusion of immigrants from Asia but continued to discriminate.
-It prioritized family reunification and desired skills.
+He felt that the act ended the exclusion of immigrants from Asia but continued to discriminate.

 Truman and the Debt

 Truman only added $7 billion to the nation's $259 billion debt.
-This was a 3% increase from over FDR’s last budget, FY 1945.
+This was a 3% increase from over FDR’s last budget for fiscal year 1945.

 Even though he battled two recessions, Truman did not end them with government spending because he didn't believe in Keynesian economic theory.
 In fact, Truman said, “Nobody can ever convince me that Government can spend a dollar that it’s not got.”
 By way of explanation, he added, “I’m just a country boy.”